The eatwell plate

 As well as recommending everyone eats 5-a-day portions of fruit and veg, government advice for a healthy balanced diet focuses on the ' eatwell plate'.

-The picture of a plate shows how different foods contribute towards a healthy balanced diet, and the proportions they should be in to give healthy adults or children over 5 years old the nutrients they need.
+The picture of a plate shows how different foods contribute towards a healthy balanced diet, and the proportions they should be in to give healthy adults and children over 5 years old the nutrients they need.

 The eatwell plate is based on the 5 food groups and their recommended proportions: